kupiakos/LapisMirror/README.md

 It also exports to the following sites:
 * imgur for images
-* vid.me for videos (in addition to a direct link to the video)
+* A direct link to videos (vid.me has dropped support)

 Lapis Mirror imports modules from a plugin directory dynamically and loads them.
 I would recommend reading the class documentation in lapis.py to learn more.